ArtursTorsters/arturstorsters.github.io/privacy-policy.md

 11. Medical Disclaimer

-LactaMed provides general, informational insights based on public data sources regarding the compatibility of medications with breastfeeding.
+LactaHelp provides general, informational insights based on public data sources regarding the compatibility of medications with breastfeeding.
 This information constitutes general educational information only and is not a substitute for professional medical advice.
 Always consult a qualified healthcare provider regarding medical decisions.